-The Novell Storage Services (NSS) volumes and NCP (Netware Control Protocol) volumes use the Novell Trustee Model to secure access to directories and files.
-Novell eDirectory objects, file-system trustee rights, and file system attributes for directories and files work together to allow you to control who can access a directory or file and which actions are possible.
+The Novell Storage Services (NSS) volumes and NCP (Netware Control Protocol) volumes use the OES Trustee Model to secure access to directories and files. eDirectory objects, file-system trustee rights, and file system attributes for directories and files work together to allow you to control who can access a directory or file and which actions are possible.

-- Section 5.1, "Understanding the Novell Trustee Model for File System Access," on page 33 - Section 5.2, "Configuring a Non-Admin User to be an Admin-Equivalent User," on page 46 - Section 5.3, "Configuring [Public] as a File System Trustee," on page 49 - Section 5.4, "Configuring the [Public] Trustee Access Rights on NSS Volumes for Daemons Running as the Nobody User," on page 50 - Section 5.5, "Using QuickFinder with NCP Volumes and NSS Volumes," on page 53 - Section 5.6, "Access Control for NSS on Linux," on page 53 - Section 5.7, "Understanding Directory and File Attributes for NSS Volumes," on page 54 - Section 5.8, "Viewing Key NSS Directory and File Attributes as Linux POSIX Permissions," on page 56 - Section 5.9, "Troubleshooting File Attributes Issues," on page 60
+- Section 5.1, "Understanding the OES Trustee Model for File System Access," on page 27 - Section 5.2, "Configuring a Non-Admin User to be an Admin-Equivalent User," on page 40 - Section 5.3, "Configuring [Public] as a File System Trustee," on page 43 - Section 5.4, "Configuring the [Public] Trustee Access Rights on NSS Volumes for Daemons Running as the Nobody User," on page 45 - Section 5.5, "Using QuickFinder with NCP Volumes and NSS Volumes," on page 47 - Section 5.6, "Access Control for NSS on Linux," on page 47 - Section 5.7, "Understanding Directory and File Attributes for NSS Volumes," on page 48 - Section 5.8, "Viewing Key NSS Directory and File Attributes as Linux POSIX Permissions," on page 50 - Section 5.9, "Troubleshooting File Attributes Issues," on page 54

-5.1 Understanding the Novell Trustee Model for File System Access
+5.1 Understanding the OES Trustee Model for File System Access

-The Novell Trustee Model allows you to assign Novell eDirectory objects as trustees of directories and files on NSS volumes and NCP volumes, and to assign file system rights to the trustees.
+The OES Trustee Model allows you to assign eDirectory objects as trustees on NSS volumes and NCP volumes and the directories and file on them, and then to assign file system rights to the trustees.
 The model's inheritance function allows subdirectories and files to inherit rights from a parent directory in the directory tree, or to mask the rights that should not be inherited.
 The security equivalence function allows permissions to be assigned indirectly.
 The model also controls visibility of files and folders so that users can see only the directory paths needed to access the files where they have trustee rights.